crazyantlabs/sftptogo-docs/docs/getting-started/sharing-files-and-folders.md

 ## Who Can Share Files?

-By default, only the root account can create share links.
+By default, only the default credentials can create share links.
 To allow other users to create share links, assign them the [Full Access permission](creating-and-modifying-users).

 ## How to Share a File or Folder Using SFTP To Go